arananet/Tapuino-Reloaded/README.md

 # Updates

 20/01/2021: There might be a problem with pin 8 on the SD card buffer.
 If PCB manufacturer does not populate a required via to make pin 8 from the HC4050 to GND, this could produce a problem with SD card detection.
-To fix this, try to solder pin 8 to pin 2 of the octocoupler (GND).
+If you have a multimeter, try to measure pin 8 from the HC4050 to GND, if you have continuity then the SD Card detection might be elsewhere, if not, to fix this, try to solder pin 8 to pin 2 of the octocoupler (GND).
 Find the instruction on how to fix this on the GERBERS-NANO directory.
 Thanks to the user Alleged-Geek for point this out.

 12/11/2019: Updated license stuff (I usually not do this but I must start it with this).